jakergrossman/base64/README.md

 With no FILE, or when FILE is -, read standard input.

   -e, --encode      encode data to base64
-              		  This is the default if neither
-  -d, --decode		decode base64 to data
+                        This is the default if neither decode or encode are specified -d, --decode      decode base64 to data
   -p, --padding     use padding when encoding data to base64 -h, --help        show this help message
 ```